TonyCallaghan/ComputerScience-1stYear-Java/Week1-Introduction/readme.md

-# Here is the hidden question 👇
+# Here is the hidden Exam question from Week 1 👇

 <img src = "Capture.PNG" width= "100%" height = "400">